Leading Prayers of the People

 Pray that the Holy Spirit helps those who prepare and lead our worship so that we grow in faith and love, remembering especially the: Clergy, Music Director, Liturgy Committee, Altar Guild, Lay Readers, Choir, Servers, Readers, Prayer Leaders, Eucharistic Assistants, Sidespersons, and Cleaning Team.

 2nd Sunday of the Month

-Pray that God may bless Canon Ed, Archdeacon Eric, Rev'd Barb and the Wardens: Arlene and Janet, and the Parish Council that people may listen to each other and to God as they make decisions.
+Pray that God may bless Canon Ed, Archdeacon Eric, Rev'd Barb and the Church Wardens: Arlene, Janet and Barb, and the Parish Council that people may listen to God and each other as they make decisions.

 Pray that the people of St. Stephen’s will grow in knowledge and understanding of Jesus and the church and that our spiritual lives will be nourished, remembering especially the Sunday School: teachers and students, and the Youth.

 Pray for the parish mission that we will meet real needs and express the love of Christ through our outreach, remembering especially: St. Stephen’s ministry at Chartwell Thunder Bay Retirement Residence, Dew Drop Inn, Current River Churches Food Cupboard, Mission to Seafarers, Canon Ed's ministry with the Navy, Camp Gitchigomee and PWRDF.